Why You Should Get Renter’s Insurance

 What Does Renter’s Insurance Cover?

 A renter’s insurance policy, then, can provide you with added protection when you’re renting out a home, apartment, or other dwellings.
-If somebody breaks into your apartment, for example, your renter’s insurance policy can kick in and pay to replace items that were stolen.
+If somebody breaks into your apartment, for example, your renter’s insurance policy can kick in and pay to replace items that are stolen such as jewelry or appliances such as a flat-screen TV.
 And with bodily injury liability coverage, your renter’s insurance policy can also protect you if a visitor is injured inside your rental.

 Renter’s Insurance May Not Cover…

 Of course, a renter’s insurance policy doesn’t cover everything—and it’s important to be aware of the limitations of a renter’s insurance policy before you buy.
 For example, if you have roommates, understand that their belongings will not be included as part of your protection.
 Theft or damage protection only applies to your personal items and the belongings of any dependents living with you.
 If you have a rental with roommates, they’ll need to purchase their own individual renter’s insurance policies.

 It is also worth noting that a renter’s insurance policy will not cover pest-related damage to your property.
 For example, if a mouse gets into your apartment and chews through one of your television cables, this won’t be covered.
 However, your landlord may be responsible for covering property damage caused by pest problems in such a situation.

 Now that you have a better understanding of what renter’s insurance is (and what it’s not), hopefully, it’s a little more clear as to why you need this type of coverage.
 Still not convinced?
 Consider these key benefits to carrying renter’s insurance.